Composting How To’s

 Squeezing the liquid out of tea bags and other liquidy things such as a wet paper towel.The more paper products (napkins, tissues, tiny scraps of torn paper or labels too small for recycling bin), the dryer, less smelly, and less attractive your compost will be to flies.

-To secure your compost toter from flies/fruit flies, weather seal it with some stick on foam tape.
+To secure your compost toter from flies/fruit flies, watch how we weather seal it with some stick on foam tape.
 This creates a weather tight seal so even the smallest fruit fly can not squeeze in between it.